munizlimap15/PROSLIDE_RIO/README.md

 Feel free to contribute to the project or reach out for collaborations.
-Together, we can make a significant impact on reducing the risks associated with landslides in Rio de Janeiro.
 [pedro.lima@univie.ac.at](mailto:pedro.lima@univie.ac.at)
 [pedrohe@gmail.com](mailto:pedrohe@gmail.com)